mecid/mecid.github.io/_posts/2019-09-18-redux-like-state-container-in-swiftui.md

 }
 ```

 As you can see in the example above, we build a *Store* type that supports async tasks.
-Usually, Reducer resolves an action by applying it on top of the state.
-In case of an async action, *Reducer* returns it as *Combine Publisher*, then *Store* run it and send result back to the *Reducer* as a plain action.
+Usually, reducer resolves an action by applying it on top of the state.
+In case of an async action, reducer returns it as *Combine Publisher*, then *Store* run it and send result back to the reducer as a plain action.

 #### Real usage example
 Finally, we can finish our repos search app that calls Github API asynchronously and fetches repositories matching a query.
 The full source code available on [Github](https://github.com/mecid/redux-like-state-container-in-swiftui).